dmcp718/lucidlink-client-packer-aws/README.md

    ```sh
    packer build -var-file="custom-vars.pkrvars.hcl" ll-client.pkr.hcl
    ```
 7. After the AMI is created, use the AMI ID to deploy the instance in AWS.
-Attach the `bootstrap.sh` script to the instance as a user data script to start the LucidLink client service.
+Attach the `bootstrap.sh` script to the instance as a user data script to format the `data` disk and start the LucidLink client service.